quira-org/README-Template/README.md

     1. Pick an issue that interests you - if you're new, look for `good-first-issue` tags.
     2. Read the CONTRIBUTING.md file
-    3. Comment on the Issue, and explain why you want to work on it (+ showcase any relevant background information on why you can solve the issue).
+    3. Comment on the Issue, and explain why you want to work on it You can showcase any relevant background information on why you can solve the issue.

 **Set Up Your Environment**